cfallin/waffle/README.md

 Synopsis: an SSA IR compiler framework for Wasm-to-Wasm transforms, in Rust.

-## Status: incomplete with known bugs

-The transform from Wasm to IR works well, and has been fuzzed.

-The transform from IR to Wasm works to roundtrip a simple WASI "hello world" written in C, but appears to have some bugs still.
-There are a few fuzzing oracles (differential execution of roundtripped code, double-roundtripping) that I have tried to use to shake out bugs, but it's not quite there yet.

-Nothing in a middle-end has been designed or written, and the IR traversal APIs could use work.
-I'm trying to get roundtripping working with the right basic abstraction (CFG of SSA) first.

-This is a *hobby side project*; please do not expect support or rely on this for anything critical!
-I'm happy to accept PRs that make this more production-ready, of course.
+## Status: working for Wasm MVP; roundtrips complex modules successfully

+The transforms from Wasm to IR and from IR to Wasm work well, and has been fuzzed in various ways.
+In particular, waffle is fuzzed by roundtripping Wasm through SSA IR and back, and differentially executing the original and roundtripped Wasm under Wasmtime (with limits on execution time).
+At this time, no correctness bugs have been found.

+Waffle is able to roundtrip (convert to IR, then compile back to Wasm) complex modules such as the SpiderMonkey JS engine compiled to Wasm.

+Waffle has some basic mid-end optimizations working, such as GVN and constant propagation.
+Much more could be done on this.

+There are various ways in which the generated Wasm bytecode could be improved;
+work is ongoing on this.

 ## Architecture